Andrew Harrison (scientist)

 Andrew Harrison OBE is a British chemist and a research manager.
 From 1978 he studied chemistry at Oxford University, where he graduated as PhD in 1985.
 Then he worked as a researcher in Britain, Canada and France.
 In October 2020 he became an Officer of the Order of the British Empire.

+The University of Bath awarded Harrison an Honorary Doctorate of Science in July of 2019.
+The award recognises Harrison as 'an inspirational scientist who couples outstanding research excellence with influential and high-level executive roles in international facilities, carries out with a commitment, compassion, humanity and humility that is an inspiration to many.'

 Career

 Harrison's work is focused on chemistry.